geonsangyoo/execute-safetensors-from-local/README.md

 ## Available Models

-Some testing models you can use:
+Some testing models you can use for example in Huggingface hub:
 - LLaDA-8B-Instruct
-- google/gemma-3-4b-it-qat-q4_0-gguf
-- google/gemma-3n-E2B-it
 - Qwen/Qwen2.5-3B-Instruct
 - meta-llama/Llama-3.1-8B-Instruct
+- google/gemma-3n-E4B-it

 ## Usage (LLaDA Model)